lanceman2/quickstream/README.md

 ## No connection types

-The quickstream use case is generic, in the way it does not care what kind of data is being transferred between filter stages, in the same way UNIX pipes don't care what kind of data flows through them.
+The quickstream use case is generic, in the way it does not care what kind of data is being transferred between block stages, in the same way UNIX pipes don't care what kind of data flows through them.
 The types of data that flows is up to you.
-The typing of data flowing between particular filters is delegated to a higher protocol layer above quickstream. quickstream provides generic management for the connecting and running of filter streams.  quickstream does not consider ports and channels between filters to be typed.
+The typing of data flowing between particular blocks is delegated to a higher protocol layer above quickstream. quickstream provides generic management for the connecting and running of filter block streams.  quickstream does not consider ports and channels between blocks to be typed.

-## Restricting filters modules leads to user control and runtime optimization
+## Restricting block modules leads to user control and runtime optimization

-quickstream restricts filter interfaces so that it may provide an abstraction layer so that it may vary how it distributes threads and filter modules at runtime, unlike all other high performance streaming toolkits.
-The worker threads in quickstream are not assigned to a given filter module and migrate to filters modules that are in need of workers.
+quickstream restricts block interfaces so that it may provide an abstraction layer so that it may vary how it distributes threads and block modules at runtime, unlike all other high performance streaming toolkits.
+The worker threads in quickstream are not assigned to a given block module and migrate to block modules that are in need of workers.
 In this way threads do a lot less waiting for work, whereby eliminating the need for threads that do a lot of sleeping, whereby eliminating lots of system calls, and also eliminating inter thread contention, at runtime.
-Put another way, quickstream will run less threads and keep the threads busier by letting them migrate among the filter modules.
+Put another way, quickstream will run less threads and keep the threads busier by letting them migrate among the block modules.

 ## Pass-through buffers

-quickstream provides the buffering between module filters in the flow.
-The filters may copy the input buffer and then send different data to it's outputs, or if the output buffers are or the same size as the input buffers, it may modify an input buffer and send it through to an output without copying any data whereby eliminating an expensive copy operation.
+quickstream provides the buffering between block modules in the flow.
+The filter blocks may copy the input buffer and then send different data to it's outputs, or if the output buffers are or the same size as the input buffers, it may modify an input buffer and send it through to an output without copying any data whereby eliminating an expensive copy operation.

 ## Description